-The first iteration of Our Lady of Guadalupe Church at 906 Broadway (OpenSFHistory Image# wnp27.4074
+The first iteration of Our Lady of Guadalupe Church at 906 Broadway, circa 1880.
+(OpenSFHistory Image# wnp27.4074, as cited in Cordova and Lammers, 2018)

 Broadway a short distance east of Columbus Avenue, four days before the 1906 earthquake and fire.
 This was a nexus of "Little Mexico."

-(San Francisco History Center, San Francisco Public Library)
+(San Francisco History Center, San Francisco Public Library, as cited in Cordova and Lammers, 2018)

 The site of Our Lady of Guadalupe Church following the 1906 earthquake and fire.
-(California Historical Society)
+(California Historical Society, as cited in Cordova and Lammers, 2018)

 Residents of Little Mexico living inside the walls of Our Lady of Guadalupe Church, 1906.
-(Padilla Photo, via UC Berkeley, Bancroft Library)
+(Padilla Photo, via UC Berkeley, Bancroft Library, as cited in Cordova and Lammers, 2018)

-Newspaper article announcing unveiling of new (1912) church (Anne Cervantes/San Francisco Chronicle, April 14, 1912)
+Newspaper article announcing unveiling of new (1912) church.
+(San Francisco Chronicle, April 14, 1912, as cited in Cervantes, 2018)

-Our Lady of Guadalupe Church, 1933 (OpenSFHistory, wnp27.0798)
+Our Lady of Guadalupe Church, 1933.
+(OpenSFHistory, wnp27.0798, as cited in Cordova and Lammers, 2018)

-Barrio Guadalupe
+Barrio Guadalupe, 1875-1950

-The presence of Guadalupe Church in North Beach attracted newly arrived Spanish-speaking Catholics to the area and soon became the anchor of a growing Latino enclave that, while relatively small, represented San Francisco's first pan-Latino neighborhood.
-This corner of the Latin Quarter, which "stretched out along the city grid from the Broadway and Mason Street intersection," earned several nicknames, including "la colonia," "the Spanish Colony," "the Mexican Colony," and "Barrio Guadalupe."
-In Barrio Guadalupe Spanish-speakers could find others who spoke the same language and obtain the support they needed to secure employment and housing.
+The presence of Guadalupe Church in North Beach further attracted newly arrived Spanish-speaking Catholics to the area and soon became the anchor of a small but growing Latino and Spanish-speaking enclave.
+This corner of the Latin Quarter "stretched out along the city grid from the Broadway and Mason Street intersection."
+Here, Spanish-speakers found others who spoke the same language and obtained the support they needed to secure employment and housing.
 As related in the Draft San Francisco Latino Historic Context Statement, during the late 1800s, "the densest Latino population in San Francisco appears to have been concentrated on the south slopes of Telegraph Hill, a few blocks east of Our Lady of Guadalupe" where "many Mexicans lived in tenements concentrated on interior block alleys."
-While this area was home to many of the city's working class Latinos, many wealthier Latinos lived in other parts of the city.
-Other working class Latino enclaves that formed during the early twentieth century could be found in the South of Market (particularly the South Park/Rincon Hill area) and the Fillmore/Western Addition.
-Latinos also began settling in the Mission District by the mid-1930s.

-According to figures from the Draft San Francisco Latino Historic Context Statement, "the Latino community grew an incredible 665 percent between 1900 and 1940," while "over the same time period, San Francisco's total population only increased 85 percent."
+According to figures from the same report, "the Latino community grew an incredible 665 percent between 1900 and 1940," while "over the same time period, San Francisco's total population only increased 85 percent."
 Still, the neighborhood surrounding Iglesia de Nuestra Señora de Guadalupe was never exclusively Latin American and most properties in the area were owned by Italians.
-By the turn of the century, however, a variety of Mexican and other Latin American businesses, including bakeries, tamale factories, restaurants, and stores lined the streets of Barrio Guadalupe, contributing to its Latino identity.
-Businesses like El Sinaloa Cantina and Restaurant on Powell Street and Sanchez Books on Broadway, among many others, served a mixed clientele.